Uglow Family HistoryUglows in Cheltenham and Gloucester

 and Mary Spiring from Stratton.
 He is clearly part of this branch of the family as his children have 'Spiring' as a forename.

-The financial crisis seems to have been resolved by 1851.
-He moved to Chaceley, near Tewkesbury.
+The financial crisis seems to have been resolved by 1851 by which time he had moved to Chaceley, near Tewkesbury.
 In that year, he attended Gloucestershire Assizes where Sarah Berry received 2 months in prison for stealing a counterpane, the property of James.
 By 1856 in the Post Office directory, they were in Cheltenham and in the censuses from 1861-1891, James lived in the area of Leckhampton, Charlton Kings and Cheltenham.

 The marriage: James' wife was Ann Jordan and they married at St Mary's, Chelteham on 30th December, 1833.
 At the 1851 census, Ann was said to be born in Cheltenham in 1811.
 But